RLGen/LakeBench/README.md

   Despite their paramount significance, existing benchmarks for evaluating and supporting *table discovery* processes have been limited in scale and diversity, often constrained by small dataset sizes.
 They are not sufficient to systematically evaluate the effectiveness, scalability, and efficiency of various solutions.

-  LakeBench consists of over 16 million real tables **–1,600X** larger than existing data lakes, frommultiple sources, with an overall size larger than 1TB (**100X** larger).
+  LakeBench consists of over 16 million real tables **–1,600X** larger than existing data lakes, from multiple sources, with an overall size larger than 1TB (**100X** larger).
 LakeBench contains both synthesized and real queries, in total more than 10 thousand queries –**10X** more than existing benchmarks, for join and union search respectively.

 🙌  With LakeBench, we thoroughly evaluate the state-of-the-art *table discovery* approaches on our benchmark and present our experimental findings from diverse perspectives, which we believe can push the research of *table discovery*.